How to Find The Best Sleeping Bag For Camping or Backpacking

 With so many options available, how do you choose a sleeping bag?
 When considering your sleeping bag options, it’s important to start with how you will be using it and where you will be sleeping.

 For instance, are you camping during the summer or in the snow?
-Do you need lightweight for backpacking or are just car camping (in other words, don’t care about the weight)?
+Do you need a lightweight sleeping bag for backpacking or are you just car camping (in other words, don’t care about the weight)?
 Do you tend to run hot or cold?
 These are questions that should be answered before diving into the world of sleeping bags.

 - What type of insulation do you want?